timClicks/notebook/videos/ideas.md

 use [prospector](https://github.com/skeeto/hash-prospector) to mine hash functions! blog post https://nullprogram.com/blog/2018/07/31/

-The best that I can get is this
+The best that I can get is this:

 ```console
 $ ./prospector -8 -p xorr,mul,xorr,mul,xorr